 I also cannot recommend cooking this on low, as my attempts to cook the rice on low resulted in wet, mushy rice.
 If you do have success making it on low heat, I'd love to hear about it!

 **Please note, the cook time (1 1/2 to 2 1/2 hours for the chicken + 1 additional hour for the rice and vegetables) listed can vary depending upon your slow cooker.
 Mine consistently finishes in this time, but others have reported needing longer for the rice.
+Further, older rice can take longer to cook.
 Use your best judgment depending on your slow cooker model.
 If it is your first time making the recipe, you may want to build in extra "buffer time" just in case your slow cooker doesn't get as hot as mine and others who see similar cook times.